MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 to a file such as ``output.txt``; rather, separate ``STDOUT.xxxx`` and ``STDERR.xxxx`` files are created by each process, where ``xxxx`` is the process number (starting from ``0000``).
-Other than some additional `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_-related information, the standard output content is identical to that from the single-process run.
+Other than some additional `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_-related information, the standard output content is similar to that from the single-process run.

 .. _baroc_openmp: